mm-asraf/users-demo-api/README.md

 # users-demo-api
-### this is my pure restful api https://users-dummy2.herokuapp.com/users
+### this is my  restful api https://users-dummy2.herokuapp.com/users without using json-server

 example to write your own restful api in json - https://my-json-server.typicode.com/your_github_username/your_repository_name